nathanialf/izanagi/README.md

 - **Camera Controls**: Click and drag to rotate, right-click and drag to pan (zoom disabled)
 - **Material Toggle**: Use the checkbox in the control panel to switch between Material and Spectral modes
-- **Pixelated Mode**: Enable retro sprite-like rendering with low-resolution, pixelated visuals
+- **Pixelated Mode**: Enable retro sprite-like rendering with low-resolution, pixelated visuals, bloom effects, and CRT-like haziness
+- **Game Boy Mode**: Transform the weapon into classic 4-shade Game Boy green palette (darkest to lightest green distributed across weapon parts)
 - **Settings**: Your preferences are automatically saved to localStorage

 ## Texture System